Helping you understand your craft business activities

 By finding out which products earn you the most money, you can adjust your production accordingly.
 With experience you will be able to decide which fairs are the most profitable for you to attend and schedule them into your calendar.

-It is also worth considering how many sales you make as a result of your marketing efforts at each fair.
+It is also worth considering how many sales you make because of your marketing efforts at each fair.
 Not just the sales on the day.
 If you get a regular customer from visiting a fair, it will help your business to grow.

 Not the channel 4 television program but an important consideration on your part.
 In affect you are in the retail sector and exposure to the volume and quality of customer is vital.
 You are not going to get it right every time but when you do, it will give you the best possible chance of success.